grafana/agent/docs/sources/flow/getting-started/migrating-from-operator.md

 }

 ```

+You will need to replace `PROMETHEUS_URL` with the actual endpoint you want to send metrics to.

 This config will discover all `PodMonitor`, `ServiceMonitor`, and `Probe` resources in your cluster that match our label selector `instance=primary`.
 It will then scrape metrics from their targets, and forward them on to your remote write endpoint.